NinadBhat/NinadBhat/README.md

 # Hi there, I'm Ninad Bhat 👋

 ## About Me
-I'm a passionate Machine Learning Engineer with a strong background in Python software developement.
-Currently, I'm currently creating tools that use machine learning for materials science applications, particularly in alloy design.
+I'm a Machine Learning Engineer with a strong background in Python software developement.
+Currently, I'm creating tools that use machine learning for materials science applications, particularly in alloy design.

 My expertise lies in:
 - Interpretable Machine Learning (explainable AI)